Comox Valley Children’s Day Care Society Health Policy

 Parents, whose children have allergic reactions (i.e. Bee stings), must provide a written confirmation and consent of treatment, along with the appropriate medication.

 Parents are advised to keep their children at home, or to seek alternate care arrangements in the following situations:

 - Pain – any complaints of unexplained or undiagnosed pain;

 - An acute cold with fever, runny nose and eyes, coughing, and sore throat.
-Once temperature and energy are normal, coughing and runny nose may continue (dependant on the suspect illness) without the child being contagious.

 - Difficulty in breathing – wheezing or persistent cough;

 - Fever (over 100° F or 38.3° C) accompanied by general symptoms such as listlessness may be an early sign of illness that requires physician’s attention.

 - Infected skin or eyes or an undiagnosed rash;

 - Unexplained diarrhea or loose stool combined with nausea, vomiting or abdominal cramps.
 These symptoms may indicate a bacterial or viral (gastrointestinal) infection that is very easily passed from one child to another.

 - Severe itch of body and scalp;